getreu/tp-note/docs/source/tp-note--manpage.md

 Consider the following _Tp-Note_-file:

-    20151208-Make this world a better place--Suggestions.md
+    20151208-Make this world a better place--Suggestions.txt

 The filename has 4 parts: